JosefJW/fes-mobile/README.md

 ## Maintainers

-Firebase setup and deployment are managed by the project lead (Divij Kohli).
+Firebase setup and deployment are managed by software leads (Divij Kohli, Mayank Jain).
 Contributors do **not** need to set up Firebase or authentication logic.

 ---